 Our portfolio is comprised of assets chosen to generate returns to support corresponding liabilities, within an asset-liability framework that targets an appropriate return on capital.
-For longer-term immediate annuity liabilities, we invest primarily in performance-based investments and equity securities.
-For shorter-term annuity and life insurance liabilities, we invest primarily in interest-bearing investments, such as fixed income securities and commercial mortgage loans.
+For longer-term immediate annuity liabilities, we invest primarily in performance-based investments, such as limited partnerships, and equity securities.
+For shorter-term annuity and life insurance liabilities, we invest primarily in fixed income securities and commercial mortgage loans with maturity profiles aligned with liability cash flow requirements.

-We utilize four high level strategies to manage risks and returns and to position our portfolio to take advantage of market opportunities while attempting to mitigate adverse effects.
+We utilize two primary strategies to manage risks and returns and to position our portfolio to take advantage of market opportunities while attempting to mitigate adverse effects.
 As strategies and market conditions evolve, the asset allocation may change or assets may be moved between strategies.

-Market-Based Core strategy seeks to deliver predictable earnings aligned to business needs through investments primarily in public fixed income and equity securities.
-Private fixed income assets, such as commercial mortgages, bank loans and privately placed debt are also included in this category.
-As of December 31, 2016, 88% of the total portfolio follows this strategy with 88% in fixed income securities and mortgage loans and 4% in equity securities.

-Market-Based Active strategy seeks to outperform within the public markets through tactical positioning and by taking advantage of short-term opportunities.
-This strategy may generate results that meaningfully deviate from those achieved by market indices, both favorably and unfavorably.
-The portfolio primarily includes public fixed income and equity securities.
-As of December 31, 2016, 4% of the total portfolio follows this strategy with 76% in fixed income securities and 16% in equity securities.
+Market-based strategies include investments primarily in public fixed income and equity securities.
+Market-based core seeks to deliver predictable earnings aligned to business needs and returns consistent with the markets in which we invest.
+Private fixed income assets, such as commercial mortgages, bank loans and privately placed debt that provide liquidity premiums are also included in this category.
+Market-based active seeks to outperform within the public markets through tactical positioning and by taking advantage of short-term opportunities.
+This category may generate results that meaningfully deviate from those achieved by market indices, both favorably and unfavorably.

-Performance-Based Long-Term ("PBLT") strategy seeks to deliver attractive risk-adjusted returns over a longer horizon.
-The return is a function of both general market conditions and the performance of the underlying assets or businesses.
-The portfolio, which primarily includes private equity, real estate, infrastructure and agriculture-related assets, is diversified across a number of characteristics, including managers or partners, vintage years, strategies, geographies (including international) and industry sectors or property types.
-These investments are generally illiquid in nature, often require specialized expertise, typically involve a third party manager, and may offer the potential to add value through transformation at the company or property level.
-As of December 31, 2016, 8% of the total portfolio follows this strategy with 93% in limited partnership interests.
+Performance-based strategy seeks to deliver attractive risk-adjusted returns and supplement market risk with idiosyncratic risk.
+Returns are impacted by a variety of factors including general macroeconomic and public market conditions as public benchmarks are often used in the valuation of underlying investments.
+Variability in earnings will also result from the performance of the underlying assets or business and the timing of sales of those investments.
+Earnings from the sales of investments may be recorded as net investment income or realized capital gains and losses.
+The portfolio, which primarily includes private equity and real estate with a majority being limited partnerships, is diversified across a number of characteristics, including managers or partners, vintage years, strategies, geographies (including international) and industry sectors or property types.
+These investments are generally illiquid in nature, often require specialized expertise, typically involve a third party manager, and often enhance returns and income through transformation at the company or property level.
+A portion of these investments seek returns in markets or asset classes that are dislocated or special situations, primarily in private markets.